nuII0/auditd_for_android/README.md

 # auditd_for_android
 This project aims to make the audit subsystem of the Linux Kernel usable for Android 6+.
-It does so by porting auditd and its userland tools to Androids by forking and making Android-NDK projects out of them.
+It does so by porting auditd and its userland tools to Android by forking and making Android-NDK projects out of them.

 Since the administration of auditd is usually only possible via the CLI, this project also provides an system-tools and an app which enables the management of auditing rules and allows interpretation of tracked audit events.
 ![Image of the App showing network activity tracked by auditd](doc/img/auditd_app_network.png?raw=true "tracked network activity by auditd")

 With `auditd` under Android it is possible to track all syscalls of the system.
-The image above demonstrates how the App is able to track to track network-acitivty of the system.
+The image above demonstrates how the App is able to track network-acitivty of the system.

 ## Architecture
 The picture below gives an overview of the architecture.